 This is one of the reasons why compliance markets for green certificates have lost popularity in recent years and just a few European countries still rely on this mechanism, including Belgium, Sweden, Norway and Poland.
 Most markets have been nationally organised, except for Norway and Sweden, which have the joint Elcertificates market (ElCert).
 Most trading activity is via brokers, such as STX, Cleanworld, Evolution Markets and ACT, or via the Green Power Hub platform.

 Follow the links if you wish to know more about the KYOS price analytics, or about our services in renewable energy and PPA contracts.
-You can also find more in-depth information about green certificates in our article xxx
+You can also find more in-depth information about green certificates in this article on renewable certificates.

 Alternatively, please contact us directly.